andreineculau/hyperrest/_posts/2013-03-29-html-for-hypermedia-apis.md

 > Imagine trying to write a media type to document Facebook's functionality.
 You'd end up needing to change the spec daily *Jon Moore [#](http://codeartisan.blogspot.se/2012/07/using-html-as-media-type-for-your-api.html)*

 I'm convinced [that media-types must carry semantics and syntax](http://blog.programmableweb.com/2011/11/18/rest-api-design-putting-the-type-in-content-type/).
-In the case of HTML, we're talking mostly presentation semantics.
-Present &lt;em&gt; content as italic, present &lt;li&gt; inside &lt;ol&gt; by prepending a counter, etc. But you need more than that - you need to know what is inside that &lt;em&gt;, or in that &lt;ol&gt;, what is an address, what is a contact, what is a car, what is a garage, etc. Do you need standards?
+In the case of HTML, we're talking mostly ~~presentation~~ document semantics. ~~Present~~ Mark &lt;em&gt; content as italic, present &lt;li&gt; inside &lt;ol&gt; by prepending a counter, etc. But you need more than that - you need to know what is inside that &lt;em&gt;, or in that &lt;ol&gt;, what is an address, what is a contact, what is a car, what is a garage, etc. Do you need standards?
 Yes, you need them in the sense that you're gaining a lot by talking the same language with others, but do you need to create and impose a global standard definition of a car before you can make use of the concept of a car?
 I'd say no. So I'm sold when it comes to vendor media-types.

 <div class="well text-center">
     <img src="http://imgs.xkcd.com/comics/standards.png" class="img-polaroid">